Otto Livonius: Naval career

-During the Franco-Prussian War of 1870–71 he commanded the warship SMS Arminius.
-At the outbreak of the war Arminius was stationed in Kiel, but Captain Livonius managed to break through the French blockade by hugging the Swedish coast.
+During the Franco-Prussian War of 1870–1871 he commanded the ironclad warship SMS Arminius.
+At the outbreak of the war Arminius was stationed in Kiel, but Livonius managed to break through the French blockade by hugging the Swedish coast.
 The passage through Swedish territorial waters protected the ship from French attack.
-The Prussian Navy concentrated Arminius and the armored frigates Kronprinz, Friedrich Carl, and König Wilhelm in the North Sea naval base Wilhelmshaven.
+The navy concentrated Arminius and the armored frigates Kronprinz, Friedrich Carl, and König Wilhelm in the North Sea naval base Wilhelmshaven.
 In the course of the war, Livonius sortied from the port over forty times, but failed to result in major combat, though he occasionally traded shots with the blockading French warships.